 I recommend doing this at room temperature so you know what the thickness is going to be.
 If the extra vinegar is still too harsh for you, add one extra tablespoon and bring the sauce to a simmer.
 Turn off the heat, transfer to a container and let cool.
 This extra time over the heat will limit how acidic it is.

-The best time to stop cooking the balsamic glaze is when it coats the back of a spoon without leaving spots as it drips off.
+The best time to stop cooking any balsamic glaze recipe is when it coats the back of a spoon without leaving spots as it drips off.
 Very similar to maple syrup.

 This ends up reducing the vinegar by ⅓ – ½.
 It only takes about ten minutes to get there, depending on how high your heat is, so keep a close eye on the sauce.